|

 from Lewes to East Grinstead which would have been travelling "tender first"

-i.e. with the engine travelling backwards but at the relatively slow speed
+i.e. with the engine travelling at the front of the train but backwards and at the relatively slow speed

-of 25 miles and hour.
+of 25 miles an hour.
 The guard said that as they passed the bridge over the

-road by Hollywell he saw something dark lying in the track, so when the
+road by Holywell he saw something dark lying in the track, so when the

 train reached Horsted Keynes station three quarters of a mile or so away,